realityforge/Quake-III-Arena/README.md

   USE_INTERNAL_LIBS    - build internal libraries instead of dynamically
                          linking against system libraries; this just sets the default for USE_INTERNAL_* etc.
-                         and USE_LOCAL_HEADERS
-  USE_LOCAL_HEADERS    - use headers local to ioq3 instead of system ones DEBUG_CFLAGS         - C compiler flags to use for building debug version TEMPDIR              - specify user defined directory for temp files
+  DEBUG_CFLAGS         - C compiler flags to use for building debug version TEMPDIR              - specify user defined directory for temp files
 ```